 Model in 1D, 2D, Axisymmetric or Plan View

 SEEP/W includes analysis options for modelling pseudo three-dimensional problems such as radial flow to a well or relief well spacing in a hydraulic structure.
 SEEP3D may be added to SEEP/W to unlock full three-dimensional modeling capabilities.

 Graphing is critical for the interpretation of groundwater flow system.
 The powerful graphing options in GeoStudio make it possible to plot critical information in SEEP/W and SEEP3D such as pore-water pressure profiles, total head versus time, material properties, water flux rates, and cumulative recharge and discharge at specified locations.
 All of this data can be exported or copy/pasted directly into spreadsheet software.

 Visualize Flow Paths

-Once the analysis is complete, you can interactively click on any part of the domain to visualize the flow path through this point.
+Once a SEEP/W analysis is complete, you can interactively click on any part of the domain to visualize the flow path through this point.

-A sensitivity analysis can be readily conducted with SEEP/W by cloning multiple analyses using the Analysis Tree and then making slight changes to each one.
+A sensitivity analysis can be readily conducted with SEEP/W or SEEP3D by cloning multiple analyses in the Analysis Tree and then making slight changes to each one.